andersbjorkland/facebook-oauth-extension/README.md

         - { path: '^/(%app_locales%)%bolt.backend_url%', roles: ROLE_ADMIN }
 ```

+### Adding environment variables
+By default, this extension will look for the environment variables *FACEBOOK_APP_ID* and *FACEBOOK_APP_SECRET*.
+Add these where you have your other sensitive variables.
+You can look up the variables for these in your app at
+https://developers.facebook.com/ under *settings/basic*, as listed under *App ID* and *App Secret*.

 ## The authentication flow
 The user goes to the URL ``/extensions/facebook-oauth``.
 This will trigger